-Emma Woollett, Interim Chair
+Emma Woollett, Chair (Interim Chair until 31st March 2020)

 Emma was appointed as vice-chair in October 2017 but became interim chair in May 2019.
-Her position became permanent in April 2020.
+She was appointed substantive chair in April 2020.

 Emma chairs the board, Remuneration and Terms of Service Committee and the Chair's Advisory Group.
 She is supported by a number of independent members.